jackyzha0/jackyzha0.github.io/content/thoughts/attention-economy.md

 ---
 title: "Attention Economy"
 date: 2021-06-17T00:27:02-04:00
-tags: ["tech-and-society"]
 ---

-attention as a commodity
-increasingly competitive to compete for everyone's attention
+Attention as a commodity, it is increasingly competitive to compete for everyone's attention
 * shortening of attention spans? not sure if this is an actual thing
 * 'digital detox'
 people not just as the products, but as the producers of the product (data)